 What fields can dentists specialise in?

 There are 13 specialist lists.
 Dentists on these lists have met minimum standards of training, as determined by European and GDC regulations.

 Involves all aspects of medical imaging which provide information about anatomy, function and diseased states of the teeth and jaws.

 Dental Public Health

 A non-clinical specialty involving the science and art of preventing oral diseases, promoting oral health to the population rather than the individual.
-It involves the assessment of dental health needs and ensuring dental services meet those needs.

 The cause, diagnosis, prevention and treatment of diseases and injuries of the tooth root, dental pulp, and surrounding tissue.